Abietic acid

 Abietic acid (also known as abietinic acid or sylvic acid) is a diterpenoid found in coniferous trees.
 It is supposed to exist to defend the host plant from insect attack or various wounds.
 Chemically, it is a complicated molecule featuring two alkene groups and a carboxylic acid within a chiral tricyclic framework.
 As the major component of rosin, it is commercially important.
 Historically speaking, it was a major component of naval stores.
 It is the most common of the resin acids.
 Another common resin acid is pimaric acid, which converts to abietic acid upon heating.

 Characteristics and occurrence

 Abietic acid is found in rosin obtained from pine trees.
 Pure abietic acid is a colorless solid, but commercial samples are usually a glassy or partly crystalline yellowish solid that melts at temperatures as low as 85 C. Abietic acid is soluble in alcohols, acetone, and ethers.
 Its esters and salts are called an abietates, e.g. ethyl abietate and sodium abietate.

-The ancient presence of abietic acid (and other resin acids), being abundant and resilient, can inferred by analysis of rocks and archeological samples.
+The ancient presence of abietic acid (and other resin acids), being abundant and resilient, can be inferred by analysis of rocks and archeological samples.
 Through the process of diagenesis, abietic acid changes into a collection of simpler compounds called abietanes.